 #5 Course Platform

 By far the best one is Teachable.
-It isn’t free, but they have different plans that will fit your budget and your needs.
+It isn’t free, but they have different plans that will fit your budget and your needs. (*TIME SENSITIVE: Teachable is currently offering up to 58% off their plans.)

 - Basic for $29/month – This plan also costs a 5% transaction fee for each student and only allows 2 admin-level users.